The Faces of JARC

 I'd like to write little story about this amazing guy named Keyur Shahane.

 I remember the first day we met, as if it was yesterday.
 It was my first day working at JARC and it was Keyur’s first time in his new home.
 This is probably why we connected so fast.
 We learned and grew together, helping each other along the way to develop a level of understanding that has helped each of us through various challenges.
 After spending a great deal of quality time learning Keyur’s character and interests, I realized he is just like the rest of us!
 He enjoys socializing with people just like we all do.
 He is also very affectionate and loves to express his love and compassion to everyone he meets!
-I'd like share one story that deeply impacted the relationship between Keyur and I.
+I'd like to share one story that deeply impacted the relationship between Keyur and me.

 One day, we went to Cedar Point and we had wonderful time.
 As we were traveling back to Michigan, I developed a horrible headache and was obviously not feeling well.
 While I was rubbing my head, Keyur looked at me and said "are you sick?"
 I answered, "yes, just a headache".
 He responded, "You should take some medication and rest".
 He helped me by rubbing my forehead and making sure that I was comfortable.
 He was so gentle and understanding in that moment.
 I was shocked at the fact that he cared for me just like anyone else would have.
 It truly melts my heart when I think about how wonderful Keyur is, how much he touches the heart and lives of everyone he meets.
 We are truly lucky to have him as a part of our JARC family!